SiddhaK17/US-States-Geog-Quiz-Game/README.md

 - 🎨 **Turtle Graphics** – Used for rendering the U.S. map and dynamically placing state names at accurate coordinates.
 - 📊 **CSV Handling (Pandas / Built in CSV)** – Reads and processes the `50_states.csv` dataset to fetch state names and positional data.
 - 🖼️ **Image Integration** – `blank_states_img.gif` is embedded as a background canvas, simulating an interactive quiz map.
-- 💾 **Data Persistence** – Captures user guesses, validates against the dataset, and logs missed states for post-game review.
+- 💾 **Data Persistence** – Captures user guesses, validates against the dataset, and logs missed states for post game review.
 - 🧩 **Algorithmic Logic** – Implements input validation, string normalization, and conditional checks to ensure accuracy and robustness.
-- 🖥️ **Event-driven Programming** – Waits for user input iteratively, updating the graphical interface in real-time.
+- 🖥️ **Event driven Programming** – Waits for user input iteratively, updating the graphical interface in real time.

 ---